end91x/macroquad-pong/README.md

 Game Loop: The main game loop handles input processing, game logic updates, and rendering.

-FPS: Currently 60 but can be changed.
+FPS: Currently set to 60 but can be changed.

 ## Code Structure